makubo/nvdi-stat-lambda-sqs/README.md

 # NDVI Analytics

-Simple NDVI Analytics application which uses Sentinel Hub Statistical API to recieve satellite data.
+Simple NDVI Analytics application which uses Sentinel Hub Statistical API to receive satellite data.
 Application made in purpose of demonstrating usage Terraform for deploying AWS Lambda and SQS.

 ## Description

 Service consist of AWS Lambda Function:
 - `ndvi_stat`

 and two SQS Queues:
 - `ndvi_stat_input.fifo` (queue for input data)
 - `ndvi_stat_result` (result message queue)

-Any message in `ndvi_stat_input.fifo` inits `ndvi_stat` processing.
-In the end of process `ndvi_stat` puts results to `ndvi_stat_result`.
+Any message in `ndvi_stat_input.fifo` initiates `ndvi_stat` processing.
+At the end of the process `ndvi_stat` puts results to `ndvi_stat_result`.

 Correct input message data - top-left and bottom-right coordinates of region rectangle.
 Message group ID value could be any as you want.